javascript-tutorial/en.javascript.info/2-ui/1-document/08-styles-and-classes/article.md

   <script>
     let computedStyle = getComputedStyle(document.body);

-    // now can read the margin and the color from it
+    // now we can read the margin and the color from it

     alert( computedStyle.marginTop ); // 5px
     alert( computedStyle.color ); // rgb(255, 0, 0)